LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 ```

 ## Optional - How to install requests
-The best way is to get the pip package management tool
+The best way is via the pip package management tool
 1. export <Python_folder>\Scripts to your OS PATH environment
 2. call pip command to install requests
 	```